haramizu/doc.haramizu.com/src/content/docs/en/astro/starlight.md

 lastUpdated: 2024-11-11
 ---

-import { FileTree, Steps } from '@astrojs/starlight/components'
+import { Steps } from '@astrojs/starlight/components'

 I created a blog using Next.js, but I wanted to create a documentation site that can be easily written in Markdown, published on GitHub, and receive feedback.
 Therefore, I considered several frameworks.
 In particular, I thought a framework that supports SSG and is easy to customize would be good, and I considered the following candidates: